deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Notice how we didn't "disable" SMEP like we did a few blog posts ago with ROP.
 All we did this time was just play by SMEP's rules!
 We didn't go to SMEP and try to disable it, instead, we brought our shellcode to SMEP and said "treat this as you normally treat kernel mode memory."

 This is great, we know we can bypass SMEP through this method!
-But the quesiton remains, how can we achieve this dynamically?
+But the question remains, how can we achieve this dynamically?

 After all, we cannot just arbitrarily use WinDbg when exploiting other systems.